chalmers-revere/opendlv.core/usecases/stable/documentationcamera/recording.documentationcamera/README.md

 # Recording Video

-This folder provides the instructions for viewing the live image video of a V4L camera.
-This can be used for adjusting the mounting of a camera in the car and needs to be run on a system with a screen.
+This folder provides the instructions for making video recordings from a V4L camera.
 The following micro-services are included: odsupercomponent, health, proxy-camera and odrecorderh264. odsupercomponent is used for software component lifecycle management in OpenDaVINCI. health checks the status of device nodes. proxy-camera provides the camera image and odrecorderh264 writes the camera images to disk.
 This usecase can be run on headless systems.

 The recording files are stored at `~/recordings`.
 A recording consists of a `.rec`, a `.rec.mem` and a `.rec-DocumentationCamera0.h264` file.
 The filename format is `CID-xxx-odrecorderh264_yyy.zzz`, where `xxx` is the CID number from `.env`, `yyy` is the timestamp and `zzz` is the extension.